Hannah Waddingham is heartbroken to see 'Ted Lasso's' Rebecca go - Local News 8

 “I already miss her,” Waddingham said.
 “If I don’t get to play her again, you know, there’s no Rebecca without me playing her.
 And it’s a very weird thing to miss someone who only exists on screen.”

-That actress said she geniunely cares for Rebecca’s heart and the choices she makes and wants “to know where she goes next.”
+That actress said she cares for Rebecca and the choices she makes and wants “to know where she goes next.”

 “I love that she’s a bit ramshackled and you think she’s all together and she’s an absolute hot mess,” Waddingham laughed.